Stability-AI/stable-audio-tools/docs/pre_encoding.md

 ## Training on Pre Encoded Latents

 Once you have saved your latents to disk, you can use them to train a model by providing a dataset config file to `train.py` that points to the pre-encoded latents, specifying `"dataset_type"` is `"pre_encoded"`.
 Under the hood, this will configure a `stable_audio_tools.data.dataset.PreEncodedDataset`.
+For more information on configuring pre encoded datasets, see the [Pre Encoded Datasets](datasets.md#pre-encoded-datasets) section of the datasets docs.

 The dataset config file should look something like this: